 Margrit (Meyer) Jorgensen was born and educated in Germany, she showed signs of drawing skills early in life, but was discouraged to become a “starving” artist.

-For many years she was a signature member of the Ottawa Water Colour Association (OWS), the Ottawa Art Ass.
-(OAA) and others, still exhibits at the Kanata Civic Art Gallery.
+For many years Margrit was a signature member of the Ottawa Watercolour Association (OWS), the Ottawa Art Association (OAA) and others, and still exhibits at the Kanata Civic Art Gallery.
 Now her work can be seen in Toronto to Vancouver, Denmark, Sweden, England, Germany and the USA.